tharnatoz/PokeKaio/README.md

     "ivMin": "44"
    }
 ```
-**Blacklist** The Blacklist is for every filter, each Pokemon Id in the list will be Ignored
+**Blacklist** The Blacklist is for every filter, each Pokemon Id in the list will be ignored